 Knowingly furnishing state prisoners with narcotics, weapons, or explosives is a category B felony in Nevada.
 The sentence is:

-Note that convicted felons also lose their right to own or possess firearms.
+Note that if you are convicted of this felony, you would lose your right to own or possess firearms.

 Meanwhile, it is a gross misdemeanor to give alcohol to state prisoners.
 The punishment is:

-Obviously, the defendant may face additional charges for committing drug crimes and firearms crimes.
+Obviously, you may face additional charges for committing drug crimes and firearms crimes.

-- The defendant did not act knowingly.
-If the prisoner may have swiped the defendant’s firearm or pillbox without the defendant’s knowledge, the defendant may be able to get the charge dismissed.
+- You did not act knowingly.
+If the prisoner may have swiped your firearm or pillbox without your knowledge, your charge should be dismissed.

-- The defendant was falsely accused.
-Perhaps prison staff accused the defendant of furnishing contraband to prisoners out of anger, revenge, or a genuine misunderstanding.
+- You were falsely accused.
+Perhaps prison staff accused you of furnishing contraband to prisoners out of anger, revenge, or a genuine misunderstanding.

 - The police officers committed misconduct.
 Criminal charges can be dismissed if the law enforcement agency violated the law, such as by coercing a confession or committing entrapment.